-Pretty straightforward and efficient, provided you have all the required documents in place.
+Applying for a 60-days Indonesian Tourist Visa in Bangkok is pretty straightforward and efficient, provided you have all the required documents in place.
 The embassy is at 600–602 Petchaburi Road, in 10 minutes walking distance from the Ratchathewi BTS station — take Exit 4, go downstairs and turn back along the road, walk 100mt to the first junction, turn right, continue walking for 5/10 minutes and you will find the embassy’s visa section on your right.
 It’s a small door, just push it open and get inside.
 Remember well: you must dress modestly or you will be refused entry.
 Wear a decent shirt and some long pants, enclosed shoes, no flip-flops or toe-revealing footwear.

-Visa application submission hours are Monday to Friday from 9am to 12pm.
-Enter and a guard will hand out your form.
+The visa application submission hours at the Indonesian Embassy in Bangkok are Monday to Friday from 9 am to 12 pm.
+Enter the embassy building, and a guard will hand out your form.
 Fill it up: it’s not necessary to write both of your employer’s and your Indonesian sponsor addresses.
 Once you have compiled the application, bring all the documents, including the photocopies listed above, to the first counter where they will be checked and organized together, and given back to you.

-The clerk will ask you to go in another adjacent room, at counter 2, for further screening and getting a receipt.
-You will hand in the receipt, a payment of 50$, and your passport at counter 3.
+The clerk will ask you to go to another adjacent room, at counter 2, for further screening and getting a receipt.
+You will hand in the receipt, payment of 50$, and your passport at counter 3.
 The officer will leave one part of the receipt to you, and ask you to return in two days to collect your passport between 2 and 3.30pm.

 Have you had a different experience?
 Did anything change in the application process?
 Please let us know so that we can keep this online reference updated, and help more travelers get off the beaten path in beautiful Indonesia.